Normalcy Bias Example: How Timing Ignorance Leads to Financial Ruin

 As the great contrarian investor Nathan Rothschild famously said, “Buy when there’s blood in the streets, even if the blood is your own.”
 Yet, time and again, we witness the masses doing precisely the opposite.
 Like a herd of donkeys, as satirist H.L.
 Mencken might quip, investors seem to learn nothing from history.

-The cryptocurrency boom of 2017 serves as a prime example.
-A buying frenzy ensued as Bitcoin and other digital currencies saw their values soar.
+The cryptocurrency boom of 2017 is a prime example.
+As Bitcoin and other digital currencies saw their values soar, a buying frenzy ensued.
 Individuals with little understanding of blockchain technology or cryptocurrency fundamentals rushed to invest, driven by the fear of missing out (FOMO) and the belief that prices would continue to rise indefinitely.
 When the bubble burst in 2018, many were left holding assets worth a fraction of their purchase price.

 Technical Analysis: The Writing on the Wall

 While mass psychology and the bandwagon effect explain why investors fall prey to normalcy bias, technical analysis provides tools to identify potential market tops and bottoms.
-Yet, even with these indicators at their disposal, many investors ignore the warning signs, preferring to cling to their biased perceptions of market normalcy.
+Yet, even with these indicators, many investors ignore the warning signs, preferring to cling to their biased perceptions of market normalcy.

 The Relative Strength Index (RSI), a momentum indicator used in technical analysis, often signals overbought conditions before significant market corrections.
 However, during highly bullish times, these signals are frequently dismissed as irrelevant in the face of a “new paradigm.”
-This willful blindness to technical indicators is another manifestation of normalcy bias in action.
+This willful blindness to technical indicators is another manifestation of normalcy bias.

 Contrarian Investing: Swimming Against the Tide